About this course

 Please click here for information about Student Loans and Bursaries.

-Below is a summary of the intended themes and structure of the programme with short descriptions of each module, with useful links for you to further explore the themes and the types of artists/companies you are likely to work with.
+Below is a summary of the programme's intended themes and structure with short descriptions of each module, with useful links for you to further explore the themes and the types of artists/companies you are likely to work with.

 Making and Performing Change

 Making & Performing Change I: Theatre Technique (Year 1)In your first semester at Rose Bruford, you will take 4 classes a week dedicated to training in a particular theatre-making skill area: Voice, Movement, Lighting and Design.
 This class involves two-hour intensive training sessions and is assessed through participation and a reflective journal.

 Making & Performing Change II: Solo Performance (Year 1)

 In Solo Performance, you will learn the skills (devising, design, text, stagecraft) to create a 5-7 minute solo performance exploring the theme of Social Change.
 This class presents the opportunity to reflect on the question: Who am I to make the change?
 Through workshops, independent rehearsal, guest talks and more.

 Travis Alabanza, Burgerz

 Tania El Khoury, Maybe if you choreograph me, you will feel better